0xNaim/clean-youtube/README.md

 <!-- PROJECT DESCRIPTIONS -->
 <p>
- Clean youtube is a simple youtube playlist player.
-It was created for serious learners who really want to learn from YouTube.
-When they watch YouTube videos, their attention is lost to other video suggestions that's why I make Clean YouTube.
-Users can watch any playlist without any distractions because it's Clean YouTube.
+ Clean YouTube is a platform designed for individuals who want to learn from YouTube without any distractions.
+It allows users to watch playlists without being interrupted by suggested videos or other distractions.
+The platform was built using technologies such as JavaScript, Next.js, Redux-Toolkit, React-Redux, Redux-Persist, Material-UI, and PWA (Progressive Web App).
+It is intended for serious learners who want to focus on their education and make the most of their time.
 </p>

 <!-- FEATURES -->